Top finance officials grapple with weak growth

 While developing the five-year plan for infrastructure projects, the G-20 finance officials were less successful in their efforts to deal with the immediate threats from the slowdowns in Europe, Latin America and China.
 The group did not issue a communique, but individual finance ministers said the economic problems were discussed in the sessions.

 “We as a group do not want to settle for mediocre growth,” Canadian Finance Minister Joe Oliver told reporters after the G-20 discussions ended Friday.
 “We don’t think we have to.”

-The finance officials also addressed a growing health crisis in the Ebola virus outbreak.
+In addition to the dangers of weak growth, the finance officials also addressed a growing health crisis from the Ebola virus.

 In his remarks to the finance officials, World Bank President Jim Yong Kim, an infectious diseases and public health expert, called for the creation of a new pandemic emergency facility that would rapidly respond to future health emergencies by delivering money to countries in crisis.

 “Even as we focus intensely on the emergency response(to Ebola), we must also plan for the next epidemic, which could spread more quickly, kill even more people and potentially devastate the global economy,” Kim said.